• IN THE VAN by Clare Bayley on BBC Radio 4 at 10:45am and 7:45pm

 Poet / Author / Performer

-During the sixties he was part of The Scaffold, whose song 'Lily the Pink' was a hit worldwide, and the ground-breaking collection 'The Mersey Sound' (with Brian Patten and the late Adrian Henri) has recently been republished in the Penguin Modern Classic series.
+During the sixties he was part of The Scaffold, whose song ‘Lily the Pink’ was a hit worldwide, and the ground-breaking collection ‘The Mersey Sound’ (with Brian Patten and the late Adrian Henri) which has sold over one million copies, has been republished in the Penguin Modern Classic series.
 The winner of two Baftas for his film work and a Royal Television Society award, he helped write the script for The Yellow Submarine animation film.
-A Fellow of the Royal Society of Literature, he has a Cholmondeley award and is twice winner of both the Signal and CLPE Awards for the best book of poetry for children.
-He is an Honorary Professor of Thames Valley University and a Fellow of John Moores University, Liverpool.
-He was made a Freeman of the City of Liverpool in 2001, and received a CBE from the Queen in 2004 for services to literature.
-Currently he presents Poetry Please on BBC Radio 4 and lives in Barnes, south-west London with his wife and two of his four children.

 Poetry